Jarell-Cheong/bayesian-am/README.md

 # Installation Guide

-- Clone the github file to your local desktop; In your terminal, run `git clone https://github.com/Jarell-Cheong/bayesian-am.git`
+- Clone the github file to your local desktop; In your terminal, run `git clone https://github.com/Jarell-Cheong/bayesian-am.git`.
-- Check and install requirements.txt: `pip install -r requirements.txt`
+- Check and install requirements.txt: `pip install -r requirements.txt`.
 - Assuming you have Python and Conda configured as well as a text editor, run code files.

 # Link to Paper